I. CANDIDATES

 For Merit and Special reviews confer with your Review Initiator and begin to assemble your documents in November.

 The Review Initiator must submit all documentation to LHRD or APO by late February.
-See timetable links above for exact due dates.
+See timetable links above for exact due dates. - What if my dossier is late?

 Late dossiers seriously disadvantage both the candidate and the peer review process by limiting CAPA's ability to review dossiers at comparable appointment levels.
 See Procedures for Review of Librarian Appointments, Promotions, and Advancement and Administrative Review Procedures for Librarians Requesting a Reconsideration of a Salary or Promotion Decision (commonly called the Berkeley Procedures) Section VI.A.4.
 One factor which will be considered in assessing the professional competence and judgment of individuals involved in the peer review process is their effectiveness in preparing and submitting documentation required as part of this process.
 Section VI.B.1.c.
 If a candidate fails, by two weeks before the final deadline, to provide the review initiator with a self-evaluation or to secure an extension, the review initiator will complete his/her review and forward the review dossier as usual.
-The maximum extension past the final deadline is thirty days.
+The maximum extension past the final deadline is thirty days. - How do I request an extension of the deadline?

 A request for an extension of the timetable must be in writing with an explanation of the unforeseen circumstance that requires an extension of the timetable.
 Submit the request to your Review Initiator as early as possible in the review cycle.
 Authorization must be secured no later than three weeks before the deadline.
 The maximum extension past the final deadline is thirty days.
 The request will become part of the candidate's file.
 The person who grants the extension must notify LHRD or APO promptly.
-Berkeley Procedures, VI.B.1.c.
+Berkeley Procedures, VI.B.1.c. - When do I ask for a one-year deferral?

 A deferral is a neutral action that is appropriate in the case of a prolonged absence or other unusual circumstance and that can only be initiated with the written agreement of the candidate.
 It is not granted automatically.
 The candidate and the review initiator must put their recommendations regarding a proposed deferral in writing for a final decision by the University Librarian or the Vice Provost for the Faculty (for Affiliated librarians).
 A deferral can only be granted for one year at a time.
 See Berkeley Procedures, VI.B.2.; Academic Personnel Manual (APM) 360-80 a.(2)(c) Memorandum of Understanding ...Professional Librarian Unit (MOU) Article 4.E.2.c.
+All proposed deferrals of a promotion or career status review must be submitted by the candidate and the Review Initiator to CAPA by mid-November at the latest.
+The candidate and the Review Initiator have until January to submit to CAPA a request for a deferral of a merit increase review.
+LHRD and APO must also be notified at the same time.
+See the appropriate timetables for specific dates.
+The decision whether to grant a deferral rests with the University Librarian or the Vice Provost for the Faculty (for Affiliated librarians). - What is a greater than standard merit review and when should I ask for one?

 A greater than standard review is one in which the Review Initiator or Candidate requests more than the usual two steps for Assistant and Associate Librarians; or more than the usual three steps for Librarians.